JustAman62/open-f1/README.md

 ### Race Control Screen

-The `[R] Race Control` screen shows all Race Control Messages for the session, along with other session data such as the Weather.
+The <kbd>R</kbd> `Race Control` screen shows all Race Control Messages for the session, along with other session data such as the Weather.

 ```
 ┌─Race Control Messages────────────────────────────────────────────────────┐┌─Status──────────────┐